respawn-app/FlowMVI/README.md

             }
         }

-        // lazily evaluates and cache values, even when the method is suspending. val pagingData by cache {
+        // lazily evaluates and caches values, even when the method is suspending. val pagingData by cache {
             repo.getPagedDataSuspending()
         }